 Employees and managers of the undertakings or association of undertakings that had a determining effect on the creation of the violation can also be fined up to 5% of the fine imposed on the undertaking or association of undertaking.
-The current minimum fine is set as TL 26,027 (approximately €3,986 at the time of writing).
+The current minimum fine is set as TRY 34,809 for 2021 (approximately EUR 3,854 as of January 15, 2021).

 The Competition Law makes reference to Article 17 of Law on Misdemeanours to require the Board to take into consideration factors such as: (i) the level of fault and the amount of possible damage in the relevant market; (ii) the market power of the undertaking within the relevant market; (iii) the duration and recurrence of the infringement; (iv) cooperation or driving role of the undertaking in the infringement; (v) the financial power of the undertaking; and (vi) compliance with the commitments in determining the magnitude of the fine.
 In line with this, the Turkish Competition Authority enacted the Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuses of Dominance ("the Regulation on Fines").
 The Regulation on Fines provides detailed guidelines regarding the calculation of monetary fines applicable in cases of antitrust violations.
-The Regulation on Fines applies both to cartel activity and abuse of dominance, but illegal concentrations are not covered by the Regulation on Fines.
+The Regulation on Fines applies both to cartel activity (Article 4) and abuse of dominance (Article 6), but illegal concentrations (Article 7) are not covered by the Regulation on Fines.